Crowthecruel2/Origin-Story/2. Mechanics/Classes/Techie/Fortification Techie.md

 Size: 1 slot
 Effect: Can only shoot at artillery markers.
 Fires upon a artillery marker when activated.
 Deals 1d6 damage in a 25m radius.
 Doesn't need line of sight to attack.
 Range: 1km
-Requirements: Fort workshop‌
+Requirements: Fort workshopâ€Œ

 ---
 Artillery Marker: A hand sized device that activates the artillery turret.
 Cost: $100
 Effect: Is targeted by artillery turrets in range when activated.
 Allows for specifications when deployed by the tinker.
 Range: 1km
-Requirements: Fort workshop.‌
+Requirements: Fort workshop.â€Œ

 ---
 Lethal Mod: Adjusts Auto and Duel Turrets to use lethal bullets.
 Cost: 2x cost of item.
 Effect: Doubled the damage of a turret, but the turrets can now cause death by attacking.
-Requirements: None‌
+Requirements: Noneâ€Œ

 ---
 Catapult Turret (small): Launches loaded items.